Iraq–Saudi Arabia relations: History

-In 1958, no longer would the Hashemites rule Iraq.
-Instead, Iraq fell under anti-Imperial Arab nationalism, led by Brigadier General Abd al-Karim Qasim.
-With strong socialist elements, Iraq was seen to move towards the Soviet Union as Saudi Arabia was quietly moving towards the United States.
+The tensions during the interwar period were not just dynastic, but also reflected broader disputes over border control, tribal authority, and competing visions of regional order.
+Between 1922 and 1940, Iraq and Saudi Arabia participated in numerous conferences, treaties, and bilateral negotiations concerning border demarcation, pilgrimage routes, tribal movements, and security arrangements along the frontier.
+Despite these diplomatic efforts, relations remained characterised by mistrust and recurring disputes over raids, grazing rights, smuggling, and the movement of tribes across the desert frontier.

+In 1958, the Hashemites monarchy was overthrown during the 14 July Revolution led by Abd al-Karim Qasim.
+The revolution significantly altered Iraq’s regional orientation and contributed to tensions with Saudi Arabia, which viewed the rise of revolutionary Arab nationalism and republicanism as a threat to monarchical rule in the region.
+During this period, Iraq increasingly aligned itself with Arab nationalist movements and maintained closer relations with the Soviet Union, while Saudi Arabia strengthened its partnership with the United States and conservative Arab monarchies.
 In 1979 Saddam Hussein took control of Iraq and, due to the Iranian revolution in the same year, relations improved between Iraq and Saudi Arabia.

 Throughout the 1960s and into the early 1970s, Riyadh suspected Baghdad of supporting political movements hostile to Saudi interests, not only in the Arabian Peninsula but also in other Middle Eastern countries.
 Saudi–Iraqi ties consequently were strained; the kingdom tried to contain the spread of Arab Nationalism from Iraq by strengthening its relations with states such as Iran, Kuwait, Syria and the United States, all of which shared its distrust of Baghdad.

 Beginning in late 1974, however, Iraq began to moderate its foreign policies, a change that significantly lessened tensions between Riyadh and Baghdad.
 It began at the Rabat Arab summit in October 1974, where Jordan invited Iraq to listen to proposals for how it could resolve differences with Iran, Egypt, and the Saudis.
 Iraq agreed.
 Iraq responded with a "charm offensive" that resulted in better relations:

 "High-level Iraqi officials, including Vice President Saddam Hussein and President Ahmed Hassan al-Bakr, visited the Kingdom, and ranking Saudis, like Crown Prince Fahd, paid return visits to Baghdad.
 Iraq ended propaganda efforts critical of the Saudi rulers and suspended covert activities in the Kingdom.
 In June 1975, the two states settled lingering border issues, agreeing to divide equally the diamond shaped 'neutral zone' carved out by the British in the 1920s."

-Saudi Arabia's diplomatic relations with Iraq were relatively cordial by the time the Iranian Revolution climaxed in 1979.